himanshu-pareek/Utilities/DuplicateFilesRemover/README.md

 # Duplicate Files Remover

-Given 2 directories, dir1 and dir2.
-If any file exists in both directories (recursively as well), delete that file from dir2.
+Given any number of directories.

+Remove duplicate files in all file trees in the given directories.

-2 Files are same ==> Both files have the same content (Name can be different)
+2 Files are considered same if their SHA-256 Checksum is same.